Faculty & Staff

 Professor and Program Director

-Dr. Labuda enjoys interacting with students and is very passionate about the field of biotechnology.
+For the past 21 years Dr. Labuda has enjoyed introducing students to the field of biotechnology, first as an Adjunct Professor and now as Director for the past three years.
 The well-being and personal and academic growth of students is central to her teaching philosophy.
-She considers all of the faculty and the students in the program to be her beloved Biotech family.
+She considers all of the faculty, students, and staff of the program to be part of her beloved biotech family.

 Kyle DiVito, PhD